How it works.

 What if I just bought my home?

 You can still protest.
-Your purchase price is one data point, but it doesn’t lock in your assessed value.
-We try find reductions even for recent buyers, however, it is more difficult.
+Your purchase price is one data point, but it doesn't lock in your assessed value.
+We find reductions even for recent buyers.

 Do I need to attend any hearings?

 No. We handle everything — informal negotiations and formal ARB hearings — on your behalf.
-You never need to take time off work or appear in person.
+You never need to appear in person.

 When do I pay?